 DIY shutters V made to measure shutters

 For a start, a made-to-measure solution is great if you’re not feeling confident enough to install plantation shutters yourself.
-Rather than trying to make your own shutters cheaply, it is a much safer bet relying on a specialist shutter provider.
+Rather than trying to make your own shutters cheaply, it is a much safer bet to rely on a specialist shutter provider.

 Wondering how to cover windows without curtains?
-Shutters are a contemporary choice, and are much robust than blinds or drapes.
-The next step is then to consider what style of shutter you want, and whether you’re up for the challenge of fitting them yourself.
+Shutters are a contemporary choice and are much more robust than blinds or drapes.
+The next step is to consider what style of shutter you want and whether you’re up for the challenge of fitting them yourself.

 You can book a free survey and home appointment, with no obligation to buy and explore the shutter choices for your home.

 Well, mismeasuring can lead to products not fitting, extra light bleed, functionality issues and problems with fitting… so more than you would imagine!

 With so much to consider, measuring for shutters is complicated, and mismeasuring will lead to incorrect ordering, difficult fitting, and amendments will be time-consuming and likely not covered by the product warranty.
 And that is just for standard shapes!

 With uniquely shaped windows, such as triangles and curves, the measuring becomes even more complex, and if you want shutters for bay windows, there is even more to take into account.
 You need to weigh up the benefits and the risks.

 To save yourself a headache, why not contact your local Shuttercraft today and book a free home appointment, including a technical survey and detailed design advice?

 We make light work of getting the right shutters for your windows.